ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 1. `supportsViewer` Indicates that a service can cooperate with the current AMP viewer environment for this page view.

-In addition to the dynamic scoring factors each service has a `"baseScore"` (default 0).
+In addition to the dynamic scoring factors, each service has a `"baseScore"` (default 0).
 A value < 100 in the `baseScore` key in any service configuration represents the initial score for that service.

 In the event of a tie the local service wins.

 ## Error fallback
-In case if all configured services fail to get the entitlements, the entitlement configured under `fallbackEntitlement` section will be used as a fallback entitlement for `local` service.
+If all configured services fail to get the entitlements, the entitlement configured under `fallbackEntitlement` section will be used as a fallback entitlement for `local` service.
 The document's unblocking will be based on this fallback entitlement.

 ### The "local" service configuration